Amira Ismail: Media image

 In 2011, Ismail was selected in the top five as the "Most Entertaining Actress" in the SunFM Awards 2010, an award night ceremony initiated by Sun Media Group to honour the most recognized personalities in different fields, during the previous year.
 In 2012, she was ranked at the eighth position in the list of "Best Actresses in Maldives" compiled by Haveeru.

+Personal life

+On 10 March 2025, Ismail married a real estate agent, Mohamed Nahyaan, after being in a relationship with him for four months.